AbdulrahmanKanaan/birdhouse-manufacturer-frontend/README.md

 this frontend is an implementation of this [figma design](https://www.figma.com/file/HzHDAngD6aOHxUmxxeNQzF/coding-test?type=design&node-id=0%3A1&mode=dev)

-> This project is a backend api for this repo [backend](https://github.com/AbdulrahmanKanaan/birdhouse-manufacturer-backend)
+> This project is a frontend for this repo [backend](https://github.com/AbdulrahmanKanaan/birdhouse-manufacturer-backend)

 ## Table of contents